alexbosworth/run-lnd/README.md

 go version
 # Should show Go version 1.22.3

+dpkg --print-architecture
+# Tells you what architecture you will need

 # If an out of date Go is already installed
 sudo rm -rf /usr/local/go